 Many experience depression when triggered by trauma, loss of a loved one, a difficult relationship, or any stressful situation.
 In your case, there are a number of changes in your life that may be triggering depression, including moving away from home, final exams, the dorm environment, academic pressure, and the change in seasons, to name a few possibilities.

 No matter what the underlying cause of your depression is, seeking professional help is a recommended step, made even more urgent since you've been contemplating suicide.
-Students at Columbia may visit Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC) to make an appointment for psychological counseling and treatment.
+Students at Columbia may contact Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC) to make an appointment for psychological counseling and treatment.
 Columbia students who have paid the Health Service Fee (mandatory for all full time students) can see counselors at CPS for no additional cost.
 For those on a budget who are not at Columbia, the Washington Square Institute, based in New York, offers free and sliding-scale psychological services to the public.
 Also, check out Finding low cost counseling; while professional care may seem out of reach, there is likely an organization that can help you find affordable treatment.
 People who are in crisis or concerned about suicidal thoughts can call the free Suicide Prevention Lifeline at 1-800-273-TALK (8255).

 Wanting to pull yourself out of the depression tailspin is a brave decision.
 In addition to counseling and other treatments, many people find certain lifestyle changes can help manage depression symptoms:

 - Socialize and participate in activities.
 Go to a movie, a sporting event, or another event or activity that you enjoy.
 Participate in religious, social, or other activities.

 - Break up large tasks into small tasks.